jcachayG93/exception-handler-middleware-example/README.md

 }
 ```

-Note that, in practice, this controller behaves exactly the same as the example above (we moved the Exception handling part
+Note that, in practice, this controller behaves the same as the example above (we moved the Exception handling part
 to a different place)

 There are two integration tests that call this endpoint.

-This one tests that when the code does not throw an exception, an Ok code with the response payload are returned
+This one tests that when the code does not throw an exception, an Ok code with the response payload is returned
 ```
     [Fact]
     public async Task Ping_OnSuccess_ReturnsOkWithPongResponse()